Tshembho326/Tshembho326/README.md

 I'm a passionate software engineer who enjoys solving meaningful problems using code.
 From building full-stack web apps to securing backend APIs, I focus on writing clean, scalable, and secure software.

-Currently, I design, implement, and secure production-ready systems using **Django**, **React**, and **Spring Boot** on a day to day basis.
+Currently, I design, implement, and secure production-ready systems using **Django**, **React**, and **Spring Boot** on a day-to-day basis.
 I thrive in Agile teams and love turning business needs into tech solutions that perform.

 ---